-Mrs Maggie Shinkwin is the liaison governor for safeguarding issues; she can be contacted via the School Office.
+Mrs Shuna McGregor is the Liaison Governor for Safeguarding; she can be contacted via the School Office.
 Governors formally consider safeguarding issues once a year, with day-to-day issues being delegated to its curriculum and pastoral sub-committee, the Education Committee, which both the Head and the Designated Safeguarding Leads attend.
 Concerning its safeguarding responsibilities, the Education Committee is responsible for: